psy2k/Simpla-Theme-Widgetized/README.md

 ==========
 Simpla is licensed under a Creative Commons Attribution-ShareAlike License, which means that you can use Simpla widgetized for free and just give a link back to Phu and me!

+You can find the instructions for widgetizing any theme in my blog post: http://blog.typpz.com/2007/11/20/customizing-simpla-theme/